tulwegroup/siga-ai/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to see your application running.
+Open [http://localhost:3000](http://localhost:3000) to see your G-GRID application running.

 ## 🤖 Powered by Z.ai